 As the story developed, Henderson began inserting an anti-bullying theme.

 "While I didn't have any experience writing children's books, I knew that there was always a little educational message or moral that came in at the end," he said.
-"The anti-bullying must have been in the back of my head, because it just came out.
-I wrote the book in two hours."

 That said, Henderson tweaked the manuscript many times after hearing feedback from his friends and other people he trusted.